 I have mentioned Byron Katie’s four questions on the LRT blog.
 Again very practical, simple and elegant advice.

-Here is her terrific book Loving What is, Four Questions that will Change your LIfe.
+Here is her terrific book Loving What is, Four Questions that will Change your Life.

-And this book, is one I have contributed to.
-It is a wonderful book that will help you deal with some of life’s crises when things don’t go as you’d hoped.
+And this next book, which is one I have contributed to, is a wonderful enclave that will help you deal with some of life’s crises when things don’t go as you’d hoped.
 Super pleased to have helped.
 Planning Plan B is practically focused.
 It covers death of a spouse or family member, legal questions around separation and divorce.
 With kids and without.
 My piece is on mental health and staying in touch with life during the dark times.
 Dealing with disability or incapacity due to accident or illness.
 Dismissal from employment, travel disasters and how to cope.
 Distressed selling of a house.
 Dissolution of a business in dubious or unforeseen circumstances.
 In Kylie Parker’s book Planning Plan B : Prepare for 10 of Life’s Unexpected stressful events we have an amazing collection of personal and professional stories.
 This is a must have for the above situations as it offers you practical real world advice.
 The book features chapters from lawyers, accountants, business owners, journalists, psychologists and people like us who have had some tough things happen.
 A super book you will be referring others to.

 Brene Brown has written many books on vulnerability and shame.
 All key issues to be your best self in personal development.
 I find the more I accept myself flaws and all the more I embrace and accept others.
 What a gift!